Nominations for the 2021 Ann Snitow Prize will be accepted as of March 25 and will close at 11:59 PM on June 15.

 • Links to a personal website of the nominee, or to relevant audio / video work

-• Published or unpublished writing (maximum 20 pages total)
+• Published or unpublished writing (under the maximum 20 pages total for all work samples; excerpts are acceptable)

 • Images of artwork or performances